ByteDance rival Kuaishou aims to raise up to $5 bln in HK IPO -sources

 The company and banks did not respond to requests for comment.

+ByteDance is also considering listing its domestic business in Hong Kong or Shanghai, Reuters reported in July before the United States moved to bar U.S. firms from dealing with it.

+Kuaishou raised $3 billion late last year in a pre-IPO funding round led by main backer Tencent.
+That round valued the company at close to $30 billion, said two of the people.

-(Reporting by Julie Zhu and Kane Wu; Additional reporting by Yingzhi Yang; Editing by Christopher Cushing)
+(Reporting by Julie Zhu and Kane Wu in Hong Kong; Additional reporting by Yingzhi Yang in Beijing; Editing by Christopher Cushing)

 ((kane.wu@thomsonreuters.com; +85228436590; Reuters Messaging: kane.wu.thomsonreuters.com@reuters.net))